pizslacker/linuxdemo/README.md

 A little excercise for myself creating a demoscene'ish program, showing off classic Amiga demoscene-like graphics, **On Linux**.

-Made with C using SDL2 that implements the classic "Doom" pixel fire algorithm, parrallax text scrolling banner and a moving star trails background.
+Made with C using SDL2 that implements the classic "Doom" pixel fire algorithm, spherical text scrolling banner and a parrallax moving star trail background.

 #### What:
 - optimized demoscene binary (`24KB`, 4KB more than `LICENSE` file).